 Community Health and Wellbeing Worker programme

-NAPC is working with Applied Research and Collaboration North West London (NIHR) and Imperial College London to pilot an innovative approach to supporting the health and wellbeing needs of families within their own homes.
+NAPC is working with NIHR Applied Research Collaboration Northwest London and Imperial College London to pilot an innovative approach to supporting the health and wellbeing needs of families within their own homes.

 The model was devised in Brazil in the 1990s where is it described as ‘the eyes and ears of the GP in the community’.
 Community health workers provide services to 70% of the country’s population of 200 million, and have basic training in disease identification and monitoring, immunisation, screening support and health promotion.

-The model has been hugely successful in Brazil, resulting in a 34% decline in cardiovascular disease mortality within areas that have full implemented the model.
+The approach has been hugely successful in Brazil, resulting in a 34% decline in cardiovascular disease mortality within areas that have full implemented the model.

-The Community health and wellbeing workers are recruited from the local community where possible, which means they know the area well and the challenges the residents face, and are a familiar face helping to build trust and rapport.
+The Community Health and Wellbeing Workers are recruited from the local community where possible, which means they know the area well and the challenges the residents face.
+This helps them to build trust and rapport.

-By identifying health, social and wellbeing needs early, community health workers have a huge potential to tackle inequalities, improve outcomes and reduce demand on NHS services.
+By identifying health, social and wellbeing needs early, Community Health and Wellbeing Workers have a huge potential to tackle inequalities, improve outcomes and reduce demand on NHS services.